Any sample, any environment

 Our data is good , but the machine is excellent!

 We now are able to perform measurements on very low stiffness tissues, with a precision that allows us to study embryos.
 Colleagues are impressed and come with other challenges that the Piuma easily meets.

-The Piuma is a very powerful, reliable, and use-friendly instrument to assess the mechanical properties of both living tissue (eg. tissue explants) and in vitro developing engineered tissue.
-Furthermore, due to the possibility to perform non-destructive mechanical testing, I found Piuma a very powerful instrument to follow-up mechanical properties of growing in-vitro tissues, giving the possibility to study tissue evolution over culture time.
+The Piuma is a very powerful, reliable, and user-friendly instrument to assess the mechanical properties of living tissue (eg. tissue explants) and engineered tissue in-vitro.
+Also I found Piuma a very powerful instrument to follow the mechanical properties of growing in-vitro tissues, and study tissue culture evolution over-time.

-We are always looking for new ways of being less intrusive to the systems we create while still providing meaningful characterization results.
-The Piuma not only allows us to test the same hydrogel samples before and after testing their functionality, but allows us the ability to probe spatial characteristics.
-This opens up new capabilities not only for characterization, but also for further understanding of our system's mechanisms, thus aiding in our design process.
+The Piuma not only allows us to test the same hydrogel samples before and after testing their functionality, but also provides us the ability to probe spatial characteristics.
+This opens up new capabilities for further understanding of our system's mechanisms, thus aiding in our design process.

 Many research groups use our instruments today.
 Find a brief overview of some recent publications below: